How to put on a condom is not exactly a puzzling process, mostly because rubbers are rather simple when it comes to inventions.

 Here’s a tip for first-time users who might be a bit nervous about acing how to put a condom on.
 Do a few practice drills before doing the real thing.

-Before we get into the “mechanics” of this monumental skill, we need to emphasize a few things.
+Before we get into the step-by-step instructions of how to put on a condom, we need to emphasize a few things.

 Put a condom on before any sexual contact

 This is something important to remember.
 You might think that you only need protection upon penetration.
 This is mostly true if you are only concerned about pregnancy, but it’s still not advisable.